hstock/certbot-renew-email/README.md

 [![Build Status](https://travis-ci.org/hstock/certbot-renew-email.svg?branch=master)](https://travis-ci.org/hstock/certbot-renew-email)

-You can use this script from a post-renewal hook in certbot.
+You can use this script from a deploy hook in certbot.
 Either use the built-in SMTP capability for sending directly to a host or pipe the output to a `sendmail` or equivalent command.

-For example place the following script in your hook directory (`/etc/letsencrypt/renewal-hooks/post`):
+For example place the following script in your hook directory (`/etc/letsencrypt/renewal-hooks/deploy`):

     #!/bin/sh
     /usr/local/bin/certbot_notify_post_hook.py your_servers_mail@your.domain your_team_mail@your.domain